 Legally empowering shareholders vis-à-vis managers in order to proliferate dispersed share ownership patterns became the magic sauce of Washington Consensus corporate governance reform.
 The policy role contemplated for national governments in the development of this idealized version of shareholder capitalism was the transplantation of "good law" from abroad in order to facilitate domestic stock market development, boost the number of IPOs, and generate other positive economic outcomes.
 With its considerable impact on policy, the law and finance literature was a striking natural experiment in the idea of law as politically neutral technology.
-In plicit in the literature's real-world policy impact was the assumption that legal features of corporate governance infrastructure developed to serve in a particular domestic economic and institutional environment could be exported, and expected to function just as they had in the country of their invention.
+In Implicit in the literature's real-world policy impact was the assumption that legal features of corporate governance infrastructure developed to serve in a particular domestic economic and institutional environment could be exported, and expected to function just as they had in the country of their invention.
 Harmonization of corporate law through the global export of U.S.-style corporate law could be expected to promote convergence of corporate governance practices, and thus served as a natural complement to the "convergence" literature, discussed next.

 C. Convergence: The prevailing spirit of globalization was most evident in the "convergence" debate, whose most forceful proponents proclaimed the "End of History" for corporate law.
 The histrionic title of the essay echoed political scientist Francis Fukuyama's prognostication that ideological debate over systems of political governance had been settled once and for all with the collapse of the Soviet Union and the fall of the Berlin Wall, with liberal democracy emerging as the victor.
 Writing as corporate law scholars, Henry Hansmann and Reinier Kraakman confidently asserted that "the pressures for further convergence are now rapidly growing," principally because there was "no longer any serious competitor" to the "shareholder-centered ideology of corporate law among the business, government, and legal elites in the key commercial jurisdictions."
 The resulting "ideological hegemony," fueled by global competitive pressures, would lead to "convergence in most aspects of the law and practice of corporate governance."
-One indication of the strength of the authors' conviction is their prediction that Russia "will presumably evolve over time toward shareholdings typical of developed economies..."
+One indication of the strength of the authors' conviction is their prediction that theoretical underpinnings of the law and finance literature, and providing empirical evidence indicating no systematic correlation between "legal origin" (common law versus civil law) and annual per capita growth rates in the period from 1870-2000).

-&lt;sup>17 MILHAUPT & PISTOR, supra note 16.
+17 MILHAUPT & PISTOR, supra note 16.

-&lt;sup>18 Hansmann & Kraakman, supra note 1.
+18 Hansmann & Kraakman, supra note 1.

-&lt;sup>19 Francis Fukuyama, The End of History and the Last Man (1992).
+19 Francis Fukuyama, The End of History and the Last Man (1992).

-&lt;sup>20 Hansman & Kraakman, supra note 1 at 439.
+20 Hansman & Kraakman, supra note 1 at 439.